 I am not sure I get the importance of this holistic approach to enterprise automation, although I recognize the relevance of having a central figure who will actively keep track and communicate to employees all the changes made in transforming a manual activity/process into an automated one.

 Another interesting point is who the CRO will report to, which is of course shaped by his real functions and goals.
-If robotics is deeply rooted into the company and allows to create or access new markets, a CRO might directly report to the CEO.
+If robotics is deeply rooted in the company and allows to create or access new markets, a CRO might directly report to the CEO.
 If his goal is instead to automatize internal processes to achieve higher efficiency, he will likely report to the COO or to a strategic CxO (varying on industry and vertical).

 My hypothesis is that this is going to be a strategic role (and not a technical one, as you might infer from the name) which, as the CAIO, might have a positive impact in the short term (especially in managing the costs of adopting early robotics technologies) but no reason to exist in the longer term.
 It is easier to think about it in physical product industries rather than digital products or services companies, but automation will likely happen in a faster way in the latter, so we will end up having a Chief of Physical Robotics Officer (to manage the supply chain workflow) as well as a Chief of Digital Robotics Officer (to manage instead the automation of processes and activities).